Lucas-C/ludochaordic/content/2018-02-18-glitch-art-and-image-processing-with-python.md

 It was nice to stumble on this band, I especially like their [Anymore](https://soundcloud.com/tonguesmusic/anymore) & [Vow](https://soundcloud.com/killthewaves/vow) songs.

 What do you think of those glitches ? ??
 Are there other ones you known and like ? ??

+**EDIT [2018/03/05]** : I learned thanks to <http://rhizome.org> about the name of one of those technics, _datamoshing_, of which this video is an example : <https://www.youtube.com/watch?v=TxFeesWL5OI>.

+There is also this tumblr collecting glitch GIFs: <http://glitchgifs.tumblr.com>.

 <style>
 img {